archivesatncbs/ethics-law-guidebook/docs/chapter-8-some-frequently-asked-questions-from-archivists.md

 ## ***The employee files in my organisation contain medical records and identifiable details.
 How should we treat these in the archives?***

-Under regular circumstances, only persons with authorization within the archive to access these records should be able to process these files.
+Under regular circumstances, only persons with authorisation within the archive to access these records should be able to process these files.
 All personal data owned by organisations should have clear authorizations for access.

 The privacy of medical records is mandated by The Indian Medical Council (Professional Conduct, Etiquette and Ethics) Regulations, 2002, besides other regulatory mechanisms (see Chapter 3).
 Ethically, the medical records of an individual are private.
 However, medical records may be sought for legal proceedings, or enough time may have passed such that the content of the medical records is valuable only as historical interest and does not affect living persons adversely.
 Under international data protection regimes, data privacy is protected only while an individual is alive.
 Ethically, arguments have been made for effect on families of deceased individuals.
 And an attempt to enable post-mortem privacy through a designated person is part of India’s draft Digital Data Protection Bill, 2022.
 It is for the archive to make a considered decision on the effect of making the data available and balancing access with privacy.